mmonfils/neighborhood-lab-dsm/front-porch-manual/sharing-tasks-fairly.md

 # Sharing Tasks Fairly

-This file explains how to distribute block jobs so that everyone helps out and no single person ends up running the street or acting like an institutional gatekeeper.
+This file explains how to distribute block tasks so that everyone helps out and no single person ends up running the street or acting like an institutional gatekeeper.

 ## Key Tasks